BehnooshNasri/project_three/README.md

 ### HTML

-I created three HTML files: an index HTML file for the main route, and two HTML files, one for each remaining route.
+There are three HTML files created: an index HTML file for the main route, and two HTML files, one for each visualization route.

 #### index.html

-I used Bootstrap for styling and creating the navigation bar on the index page.
+Bootstrap is used for styling and creating the navigation bar on the index page.

 Code snippet: